 United Fintech has entered the market data and regtech space with the acquisition of German fintech, TTMzero.
 United Fintech has taken a 25 per cent stake in the market leading firm, with the intention of increasing to 80 per cent over the next three years.

-“he acquisition is a key milestone in our quest to help banks to digitize their operations and facilitate the implementation of innovative, cost-saving capital markets products.”
+“The acquisition is a key milestone in our quest to help banks to digitise their operations and facilitate the implementation of innovative, cost-saving capital markets products.”

 ThoughtWorks, a global software consultancy, has agreed to acquire Fourkind, a privately-held Finnish consulting services firm.
 The acquisition will expand ThoughtWorks’ European footprint, as well as its ability to support and service clients in Finland, the Netherlands and the Nordics.